Fourth day, April 22nd

 So I think, well, that’s where I’m going next.
 I’m here to do research, so research is what I’ll do, and it will be in that beautiful room.

 I go back down and ask the lady at the front service desk how I go about this.
-She looks at me doubtfully, repeats several time that the room is just for doing research, and finally directs me to the Madison Building across the street to sign up.
+She looks at me doubtfully, repeats several times that the room is just for doing research, and finally directs me to the Madison Building across the street to sign up.
 So that’s where I go, and find, as I expected, it’s very like the process of signing up to do research in the National Library of Scotland’s rare books room, takes some time, must have the proper ID, and so on.
 I go through the process, grab a cub of coffee, and prepare for a lovely and informative evening.

 I return to Jefferson Building through the tunnel which shortcuts under the street (there was a little rain falling when I had left it earlier) and turn in all my things, except writing materials, to the coat check.

 Guided by what I had discovered in the searchable guide accompanying Jefferson’s collection, I gather up a volume of the annotated complete catalog of the Jefferson collection, a collection of his papers, and his correspondence with Abigail and John Adams.
 In the catalog, I find more evidence that he had, in fact, owned some of Hume’s essays, but the notation, unusually, is incomplete, so there doesn’t seem to be evidence of which exact essays he read.
-Then I turn to his letters, and find that he wrote to his son-in-law Thomas Mann Randolph, in May of 1790: ‘In political oeconomy (sic) I think Smith’s wealth of nations the best book extant.
+Then I turn to his letters and find that he wrote to his son-in-law Thomas Mann Randolph, in May of 1790: ‘In political oeconomy (sic) I think Smith’s wealth of nations the best book extant.
 In the science of government Montesquieu’s spirit of laws is generally recommended.
-It contains indeed a great number of political truths; but also and equal number of political heresies: so the reader must be constantly on his guard. … Locke’s little book on government is perfect as far as it goes.
+It contains indeed a great number of political truths; but also an equal number of political heresies: so the reader must be constantly on his guard. … Locke’s little book on government is perfect as far as it goes.
 Descending from theory to practice there is no better book than the Federalist. … Several of Hume’s political essays are good also…’ (p.
 449) While this isn’t a ringing endorsement, compared with his often harsh criticism of Hume’s History, it’s almost fulsome praise.
 But however I search in the time I have, I can’t find any mention of whether he read Hume’s philosophical work, or what he thought of it.

 So this might, now, be the second most beautiful room I’ve ever been in in my life.
 (Still doesn’t top Sainte-Chapelle.)
 I do get some research done, but not as nearly as much as I might considering the amount of time I spend here; I happen to be there on a day the Reading Room is open late, and I stay for a few hours all told.
 Between my reading, I gaze, marveling and a little drop-jawed, at the loveliness around me, made more intense by my awareness of how vast the records of human inquiry and inventiveness are contained within its walls.